What is keratoconus?

 Eyeglasses or soft contact lenses can be used to treat keratoconus in the early stages.
 If the condition progresses, you may need hard contact lenses or other special lenses to help stabilise the shape of your cornea.

 People with very advanced keratoconus might need surgery.
 This may involve placing tiny inserts into the cornea to correct its shape and improve eyesight.
 In very serious cases, a cornea transplant might help.

-Corneal collagen cross-linking is a new treatment that is being studied to stop or slow down worsening of keratoconus.
+Corneal collagen cross-linking can stop or slow down worsening of keratoconus.
 It involves putting vitamin B2 eye drops into your cornea followed by treatment with ultraviolet A light to strengthen your cornea.
 This treatment won’t suit everybody.
 There are risks involved and it’s only for people whose condition is getting worse.
 Medicare now covers some of the cost of cross-linking for people with keratoconus.

 Visit the Keratoconus Australia website for more information about this condition.